-- Providing a possible stormwater management wet pond in the stream valley; - Retaining a buffer of existing trees along proposed Great Seneca Highway and providing a noise buffer along proposed Key West Avenue; - Protecting steep slopes along the north boundary and clustering density away from slopes; and - Consolidating existing single-family units into future plans.
+- Providing a possible stormwater management wet pend in the stream valley; - Retaining a buffer of existing trees along proposed Great Seneca Highway and providing a noise buffer along proposed Key West Avenue; - Protecting steep slopes along the north boundary and clustering density away from slopes; and - Consolidating existing single-family units into future plans.

 Area F-4 (17 acres) is an undeveloped area that lies immediately east of the city of Gaithersburg's Warther and Shady Grove Village townhouse communities.
-The Plan recommends keeping the existing single-family residential uses (R-200) and designates this area as a TDR receiving area, suitable for a density of up to five units per acre.
+The Plan recommends keeping the existing single-family residential uses (R-280) and designates this area as a TDR receiving area, suitable for a density of up to five units per acre.
 The TDR-5 designation will provide for the same character of development as the surrounding medium-density uses.
 There is some uncertainty as to whether this density can be fully achieved, given the presence of the highway and the compatibility issues with the single-family units.
-This density increase is site specific and especially intended to serve the public purpose of implementing the Preservation of Agriculture and Rural Open Space Plan.
-Noise attenuation measures, such as buffer and planting along proposed I-370 Extended, should be encouraged.
+This density increase is site specific and especially intended to serve the public purpose of implementing the Preservation of Agriculture and Rural Open Space.
+Notice attenuation measures, such as buffer and planting along proposed in the united, should be encouraged.

-A variety of dwelling types is encouraged.
+A variety of dwelling types is encouraged

-Area F-5 (4 acres) is undeveloped and is bordered by the city of Gaithersburg corporate limits on three sides.
-This parcel adjoins the Shady Grove Village Condominium property.
-It should continue to be zoned for one-half acre residential uses (R-200 Zone).
-The Plan recommends retaining this wooded area for open space or passive recreational use or both.
-If this parcel develops in conjunction with other portions of the Crown Farm, the Plan encourages the developer to transfer, if possible, the density to those other portions.
+Area F-5 (4 acres) is underelower and a pordered by the city of Gaithersburg corporate limits on three side.
+The parcel adjoins the Shady Grove Village Condominum property discounce times to be zoned for one-half acre residential uses (R-200 Zone).
+The Plan recommends retaining this wooded area for open space or passive recognition use or both.
+If this parcel develops in conjunction with other portions of the Orem Farm, the Plan encourages the developer to transfer, if possible, the doctor to those other portions.